build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

     - spark
 authorGithubAlias: debnsuma
 authorName: Suman Debnath
-date: 2022-11-30
+date: 2023-03-27
 ---

 Extract, Transform, and Load (or ETL) - sometimes called Ingest, Transform, and Export - is vital for building a robust data engineering pipeline for any organization.
-Essentially, if the ETL pipeline is designed and built using the right tools and services, it brings high value to any organization for both for batch and real-time processing.
-But designing and building such a pipeline is a time consuming task, and it requires different skillsets considering the number of tools and frameworks in this big data space.
+Essentially, if the ETL pipeline is designed and built using the right tools and services, it brings high value to any organization both for batch and real-time processing.
+But designing and building such a pipeline is a time-consuming task, and it requires different skillsets considering the number of tools and frameworks in this big data space.
 Luckily, it's pretty easy if you're using EMR and Spark.

 Batch ETL is a common use case across many organizations.
-And this tutorial will provide you with a starting point, which can help you to build more complex data pipelines in AWS using [Amazon EMR (Amazon Elastic MapReduce)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) and [Apache Spark](https://spark.apache.org/).
+This tutorial will provide a starting point, which can help you to build more complex data pipelines in AWS using [Amazon EMR (Amazon Elastic MapReduce)](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-what-is-emr.html) and [Apache Spark](https://spark.apache.org/).
 Here's how to do it.

 We are going to use [PySpark](https://spark.apache.org/docs/latest/api/python/) to interact with the Spark cluster.
 PySpark allows you to write Spark applications using Python APIs.